Mount Wellington (Tasmania): Development

 Throughout the 19th and into the 20th centuries, the mountain was a popular day-resort for residents of Hobart.
 To that end, many excursion huts were built over the lower slopes of the mountain.
-However, none of these early huts survive as they were all destroyed during the disastrous bushfires of 1967, though modern huts are open to the public at the Springs, the Pinnacle, the Chalet – a picnic spot about halfway between the Springs and the Pinnacle – and elsewhere.
+However, none of these early huts survive; they were all destroyed during the bushfires of 1967.
+Modern huts are open to the public at the Springs, the Pinnacle, the Chalet – a picnic spot about halfway between the Springs and the Pinnacle – and elsewhere.
 Many of the more remote huts have suffered from vandalism, and some are virtually derelict.

 The road to the summit was constructed in the early 1930s as a relief scheme for the unemployed, an idea initiated by Albert Ogilvie, the premier of Tasmania of the day.
-While the road is officially known as the Pinnacle Drive, it was, for some time, also widely known among residents of Hobart as "Ogilvie's Scar" because at the time it was constructed "the Mountain" was heavily logged and almost bare, and the road was an all-too-obvious scar across the already denuded mountain.
+While the road is officially known as the Pinnacle Drive, it was for some time also widely known among residents of Hobart as "Ogilvie's Scar" because at the time it was constructed "the Mountain" was heavily logged and almost bare, and the road was an all-too-obvious scar across the already denuded mountain.
 Today the trees have grown again, but the "scar" most people see today is not actually the road but a line of large rocks with no trees 50–100 m above the road, provided as an easement for power lines.
 The road itself was opened on 23 January 1937, after two years of work, by Governor Sir Ernest Clark.

 The road carries tourist traffic during the day, and sections may be closed at any time of the year due to snowfalls or icy conditions.
 Halfway up this road (at 720 metres) is a picnic area called "The Springs", near the site of a chalet/health spa that was destroyed by bushfire in 1967.